scenerystack/community/docs/reference/api/phet-core/swapObjectKeys.md

 # swapObjectKeys

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/phet-core/blob/main/js/swapObjectKeys.ts](https://github.com/phetsims/phet-core/blob/main/js/swapObjectKeys.ts) for the most up-to-date information.

 ## Overview

 Swap the values of two keys on an object, but only if the value is defined